 Basic Cricket Items

 You can’t play cricket without a ball.
-Match balls are produced by a small set of reliable manufacturers while you can also purchase training balls for match practise.
+Match balls are produced by a small set of reliable manufacturers while you can also purchase practice balls for match practise.

 Stumps and Bails

 Every club, school and college should provide stumps and bails and this isn’t the responsibility of the individual player.
 Most good sports retailers will have the right equipment in stock.